-MEJIA-RAMOS was a member and associate of the Parkview Locotes Salvatrucha Clique of
+GUZMAN-VENTURA was a member and associate of the Weedons Locotes Salvatrucha Clique of MS-13.

-MS-13. - d.
-At all times relevant to this Superseding Indictment, defendant PEREZ-CHACH was a member and associate of the Langley Park Salvatruchas Clique of MS-13. - 12.
-Each clique was presided over by the "First Word," or leader, or president of the clique.
+12. At all times relevant to this Second Superseding Indictment, each clique was presided over by the "First Word," or leader, or president of the clique.
 The leader was also referred to as "Primera Palabra," or "Shotcaller."
 The "Second Word," or "Segundo Palabra" was the second in command of the clique.
-General members were required to take orders from the "First Word" or "Second Word." - and reported to the supreme Shotcallers for their respective cliques, who were oftentimes based in El Salvador.
+General members were required to take orders from the "First Word" or "Second Word."

+13. At all times relevant to this Second Superseding Indictment, MS-13 cliques kept in contact and reported to the supreme Shotcallers for their respective cliques, who were oftentimes based in El Salvador.
 Cliques contacted their leaders based in El Salvador through cellular telephones during clique meetings to keep them updated on gang business, for advice and to resolve disagreements regarding operations among local cliques.
-Incarcerated clique leaders based in El Salvador would regularly communicate and direct orders to Maryland-based cliques through phones smuggled into Salvadoran prisons. - 14.
-At all times relevant to this Superseding Indictment, MS-13 members met on a regular basis to, among other things, discuss gang affairs and report on acts of violence committed by their members with the goal of inciting and encouraging further violence.
+Incarcerated clique leaders based in El Salvador would regularly communicate and direct orders to Maryland-based cliques through phones smuggled into Salvadoran prisons.

+14. At all times relevant to this Second Superseding Indictment, MS-13 members met on a regular basis to, among other things, discuss gang affairs and report on acts of violence committed by their members with the goal of inciting and encouraging further violence.
 Each clique would hold clique meetings where business specific to that clique was discussed.
 Any perceived indiscretions by members or violations of MS-13 rules were talked about at clique meetings and punishments or "violations" were issued.
-These took the form of beatings by fellow MS-13 members.
+These took the form of beatings by fellow

+MS-13 members.
 More serious violations would result in the issuance of a "greenlight."
 A greenlight is the order and/or approval to kill.

-- 15. MS-13 leaders from various cliques would also hold regional meetings to discuss issues between cliques and discuss criminal ventures among the cliques.
-Clique leaders from across the United States, other countries, and within regions of the United States would meet or communicate by telephone conference to discuss gang rules and gang business, to resolve problems or issues among cliques and gang members of different cliques, and to unite gang members from across the country. - 16.
-At all times relevant to this Superseding Indictment, MS-13 received money and income from sources including member dues and the extortion or "taxing" of brothels and other illegitimate businesses.
+15. At all times relevant to this Second Superseding Indictment, MS-13 leaders from various cliques would also hold regional meetings to discuss issues between cliques and discuss criminal ventures among the cliques.
+Clique leaders from across the United States, other countries, and within regions of the United States would meet or communicate by telephone conference to discuss gang rules and gang business, to resolve problems or issues among cliques and gang members of different cliques, and to unite gang members from across the country.

+16. At all times relevant to this Second Superseding Indictment, MS-13 received money and income from sources including member dues and the extortion or "taxing" of brothels and other illegitimate businesses.
 MS-13 would also receive income from extorting students at local high schools or prospective members who wanted to leave the gang.
-Such funds were used for gang purposes including obtaining weapons and providing support for MS-13 gang members who were imprisoned in the United States, inside and outside of Maryland, and in El Salvador. - 17.
-At all times relevant to this Superseding Indictment, MS-13 members communicated about gang activities with other MS-13 members in Maryland and elsewhere using mobile telephones, telephone text messages, and other modes of communication and social media such as Facebook and e-mail accounts.
+Such funds were used for gang purposes including obtaining weapons and providing support for MS-13 gang members who were imprisoned in the United States, inside and outside of Maryland, and in El Salvador.

+17. At all times relevant to this Second Superseding Indictment, MS-13 members communicated about gang activities with other MS-13 members in Maryland and elsewhere using mobile telephones, telephone text messages, and other modes of communication and social media such as Facebook and e-mail accounts.
 Additionally, MS-13 members used transnational and international money wire transfers to conduct and promote gang activities.